fujitatomoya/ros2ai/doc/ROSCon2024_ros2ai.md

 we could take advantage of [Function Calling](https://platform.openai.com/docs/guides/function-calling) to conceal these sub-commands, and internally categorize the request based on the user input.

 <!---
-# this is gonna be a good feature to support the most simple use of `ros2ai` without any options and sub-commands.
+# this is going to be a good feature to support the most simple use of `ros2ai` without any options and sub-commands.
 # currently it is the responsibility and burden for user to tell the sub-command category so that ros2ai can be told the context what needs to be done, question or execution?
 # although this works for now, i believe that should be processed and categorized by AI, instead of user's burden.
 # i think we can take advantage of Function Calling method to categorize the request with using AI, and then process the next user's request with that predicted context.